sccoos/pfm-observable-dashboard/src/index.md

 Colored contour lines represent the percentage of sewage at the ocean surface.
 A value of 100% is pure sewage and a value of zero is pure ocean water.
 Contours go from a high of 10% sewage to a low of 0.0005% sewage.

-The color at the shoreline indicates swimmer illness risk based on sewage percentage with
+The color at the shoreline indicates swimmer Norovirus illness risk based on sewage percentage with
 <ul>
   <li> Red indicates high risk representing greater than 0.1% sewage</li>
   <li> Yellow indicates moderate risk at values between 0.001% and 0.1% sewage</li>